M

 Roadmap prioritization

-To avoid a digital commerce odyssey, a well-defined and dynamic roadmap helps to guide businesses with clear strategies and actionable steps, avoid pitfalls, and achieve long-term goals.
+To stay on course, a well-defined and dynamic roadmap helps to guide businesses with clear strategies and actionable steps to move with purpose.

 It has led businesses to revisit their roadmaps, refining and re-prioritizing their digital commerce goals to deliver the best results.
 The ability to adapt and innovate is key.